 For some implant models and MRI field strengths, bandaging with an MRI kit is required, or the implant magnet needs to be surgically removed.
-Refer to the table below for information on each Osia implant model.
+Refer to the table below for information on the OSI200 Implant.
+See "Using the MRI Kit" on page 25 for instructions on how to apply the MRI Kit prior to the MR scan.

 Implant type MRI field strength (T) Remove implant magnet Yes/No MRI Kit required Yes/No

-Osia implants

-Osia OSI100 Implant 1.5 No Yes
+Osia OSIZOO Imaalaat 1.5 No Yes

-3 Yes No

-0 : 001200 I 1.5 No Yes

 Osia OSI200 Implant 3 Yes No

-Table 1: Implant magnet conditions for MRI.
+Table 1 Implant magnet conditions for MRI.